 Do you want to increase your social signals?
 If so, then use long-form content to increase the number of links to your site from social media.

 Patel also evaluated his own website to determine which articles were being shared the most, based on word count.
 He divided all of his articles into two groups: articles that were under 1,500 words and articles that were over 1,500 words.

 Guess what?
 The articles that were over 1,500 words in length were shared, on average, more than the articles that were under 1,500 words.

 William Shakespeare said brevity is the soul of wit.
 That may be true, but brevity is not the best content marketing strategy.
 If you’d like to build your brand, consider adding long-form content marketing to your online initiatives.

 Long-form content also has the power to improve your ranking with the search engines.
 That’s because they have an affinity for content that is considered authoritative.
 Apparently, search engine algorithms measure quality, at least in part, with quantity.

-According to one study, the average content length for a web page that ranks on page 1 of Google is at least 2,000 words.
+According to a study by SerpIQ, the average content length for a web page that ranks on page 1 of Google is at least 2,000 words.
 This just goes to show that content really is king.
 As an added bonus, long-form is generally more promotable.
 It’s shown that long-form content results in more links which, you guessed it, improves ranking.

 Last year, a case study done by WebpageFX demonstrated the effect of long-form content marketing with one of its clients, CJ Pony Parts.
 WebpageFX was tasked with ranking CJ Pony’s website for a competitive keyword.
 The company added long-form content to the website in August of 2014.
 The page ultimately ranked first for the targeted keyword and by October of that same year, traffic had more than doubled.